 Types of Disc Surgery for Disc Injuries

 Disc injuries can be very painful and debilitating.
 The disc itself will often cause back or neck pain depending upon its location.
 When the disc presses against a nerve it can cause never damage.
 Nerve damage symptoms may include pain down the arm or leg to which the nerve extends such as numbness, tingling, burning pain, or even an electrical sensation.
 Surgery may be necessary to relieve the nerve pain symptoms.
 A discectomy is a surgery done to remove pieces of the disc.
 Laminectomy is generally a procedure where pieces of bone are removed and the spinal canal is widened to allow the nerves to pass the injured areas without irritating contact.
 Lastly, if multiple discs are affected, sometimes a fusion is required where the discs are replaced with bone and held together with plates and screws.

 Spinal injuries can be very painful and have disabling effects if not properly treated.
 If you have sustained a spinal injury as a result of someone else’s negligence, you should speak with a spinal injury lawyer to discuss your options.
 We would love to discuss your options in a free, no-obligation consultation.

 Spinal Cord Injury

 Unlike other parts of the human body, the spinal cord does not have the ability to heal itself when it sustains an injury.
-Spinal cord injury is commonly a result of major trauma from motor vehicle accidents, falls, sports injuries, and physical assaults.
+Spinal cord injury can be a result of major trauma from motor vehicle accidents, falls, sports injuries, and physical assaults.
 Approximately 10,000 new cases of spinal cord injuries are reported every year.

 How We Can Help You